 Tips for a Successful Reflection

 - Be patient - Most high school students feel most comfortable speaking in Japanese.
-Oftentimes, a Japanese university student (EC) will be there to help translate to you if you do not understand, but this process can be slow.
-Discuss with your House how you will go about translations - some ideas are whispered translations (i.e. one of the ECs whisper-translates quietly while the others speak) or written translations (i.e. one of the ECs writes main points in English while others speak).
+Oftentimes, a Japan-Side Mentoring Committee mentor will be there to help translate to you if you do not understand, but this process can be slow.
+Discuss with your House how you will go about translations - some ideas are whispered translations (i.e. one of the Japan-Side mentors whisper-translates quietly while the others speak) or written translations (i.e. one of the Japan-Side mentors writes main points in English while others speak).
 You can also start in English (ex.
 ‘How did you feel about this event?'
 'How do you feel today?') and then switch to Japanese afterwards.

 - Prioritise the high school students - While reflections exist for the benefit of everyone in the house, as a mentor it is most important that you are attentive and supportive to the needs of your mentees.
 Give support and put their development and well-being first.